-Law school admissions officers at these institutions have found that Maryville students are able to prosper as students of the law and go on to represent their law schools with distinction in corporations, government, higher education and private practice.
-Today Maryville alumni are partners in great national law firms, prosecutors, litigators and government officials.
+Law school admissions officers have found that Maryville students are able to prosper as students of the law and go on to represent their law schools with distinction in corporations, government, higher education and private practice.
+Today Maryville alumni are practicing throughout the world as partners in national law firms, prosecutors, litigators and government officials.

 - Your Pre-Law adviser will guide you in selecting courses that will improve the skills you need succeed in law school

 - Guest speakers from law school admissions offices and from the legal practice